10 best upcoming phones of 2022: the handsets we're excited to see

 The OnePlus 9T isn't happening, so instead we're looking towards the OnePlus 10 as the company's next big phone.

 The OnePlus 10 - or at least the Pro model - could have a redesigned camera module if leaks are to be believed, along with a 6.7-inch QHD+ 120Hz screen and the same camera specs as its predecessor.
-The battery though could get a boost, with 80W charging mooted.
+The battery could get a boost as well, with 80W charging theorized.

 We also know that the OnePlus 10 range will feature brand new software, and the powerful Snapdragon 8 Gen 1 chipset will almost certainly be used.